kalmanolah/ganbatte/README.md

 ![Ganbatte](https://raw.github.com/kalmanolah/ganbatte/master/screenshot.png)

+Features:

+- Supports build triggers, differentiating jobs based on the job triggering them
+- Allows you to add one or multiple pages of pipeline items, with the ability to automatically rotate between pages (Can be toggled)
+- Allows you to add one or multiple pipeline items per page, each with one or multiple monitored Jenkins CI jobs
+- A fully responsive layout based on Twitter Bootstrap
+- Automatic repositioning of pipeline items with only disabled jobs to the bottom and pipeline items with failing jobs to the top, so you can immediately pick up on a failing build
+- Animations and additional information for builds in progress
+- Automatic refreshing of data at a configurable interval (Can be toggled)
+- Reuse jobs on multiple pages and in multiple pipeline items without causing unnecessary strain on your Jenkins CI server
+- It just looks nice

 The original version of Ganbatte was a standalone [Symfony](http://symfony.com/) project, but has been discontinued in favor of using the [Silex Microframework](http://silex.sensiolabs.org/).

 Documentation